ecurrencyhodler/Litecoin-Resources/README.md

 # Litecoin-Resources
-This is a list of Litecoin resources for people to reference.
+This is a list of verified Litecoin resources.

 ### Verified Litecoin Websites
 1. www.litecoin.org